automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 *Provider* shall provide Professional Services in relation to *The Software* as requested by *Customer* from time to time on terms mutually agreed in writing by the Parties.
 Professional Services must be as specified in an *Order Form* and SOW.
 If the scope of the Professional Services changes from what was originally ordered, then the Parties will enter into a change order to document the modified scope.

 #### 5.6.6 Maintenance of Dependencies
-*Customer* acknowledges that *The Software* is not a stand-alone product and that *The Software* includes external software dependencies that are not maintained by *Provider*.  *Provider* utilizes version control techniques to manage versions of incoming external dependant software and to lock dependencies to specific compatible versions.  *Customer* acknoledges that *Provider* is not responsible for breakages or downtime due to software dependencies not under *Provider* control and that *Customer* will have use similar version locking techniques to ensure compatible versions of third party software are used with *The Software*.
+*Customer* acknowledges that *The Software* is not a stand-alone product and that *The Software* includes external software dependencies that are not maintained by *Provider*.  *Provider* utilizes version control techniques to manage versions of incoming external dependent software and to lock dependencies to specific compatible versions.  *Customer* acknowledges that *Provider* is not responsible for breakages or downtime due to software dependencies not under *Provider* control and that *Customer* will have use similar version locking techniques to ensure compatible versions of third party software are used with *The Software*.

 ### 5.7 Provider Personnel